PXIe-6570 Specifications

 Definitions

-Warranted specifications describe the performance of a model under stated operating conditions and are covered by the model warranty.
-Warranted specifications account for measurement uncertainties, temperature drift, and aging.
-Warranted specifications are ensured by design or verified during production and calibration.
+Warranted Specifications describe the performance of a model under stated operating conditions and are covered by the model warranty.
+Specifications account for measurement uncertainties, temperature drift, and aging.
+Specifications are ensured by design or verified during production and calibration.

 Conditions